nerc-project/llm-on-nerc/llm-servers/ollama/README.md

 ### Deployment Options

 There are **Two Deplyment Options** to deploy Ollama in standalone mode with the application named as **"ollama"**.
-In both cases, it automatically deploys the pre-fetched `tinyllama:1.1b` model.
+In both cases, it automatically deploys the pre-fetched [**Tinyllama model**](https://ollama.com/library/tinyllama:1.1b).
+The TinyLlama project is an open endeavor to train a compact 1.1B Llama model on 3 trillion tokens.

 1. **Clone** or navigate to [this repository](https://github.com/nerc-project/llm-on-nerc.git).